bcgov/moh-hire/README.md

 #### API Unit Tests

-Run API unit tests with `api-unit-test`
+Run API unit tests with `make api-unit-test`

 #### API Integration Tests

-Run API integration tests with `api-integration-test`
+Run API integration tests with `make api-integration-test`

+This command will spin up a postgres container, run the API integration tests, then close the created container.